-Krehl et al. [12] have given a thorough description and historical perspective of whip cracking, along with the first image of the shock wave generated by the local supersonic motion of the whiptip (see also McMillen & Goriely [23]).
-Locker-room lore has it that something similar occurs when a wet towel is snapped, with painful results for anyone who gets in the way.
-We were able to confirm this by having an expert towel-snapper (M. J. Lawson) snap an old, wet, frayed towel in the test area of the present schlieren equipment, Fig. 12b.
-This is not easy to do even with a whip [23], let alone a towel.
+Krehl et al. [13] have given a thorough description and historical perspective of whip cracking, along with images of the shock wave generated by the local supersonic motion of the whip-tip (see also McMillen and Goriely [24]).
+Lockerroom lore has it that something similar occurs when a wet towel is snapped, with painful results for anyone who gets in the way.
+We were able to confirm this by snapping an old, wet, frayed towel in the test area of the present schlieren equipment (Fig. 13).
+This is not easy to do even with a whip [24], let alone a towel.
 Nonetheless the shock-wave at the tip of a well-snapped towel is more than strong enough to visualize with the current apparatus.
+As shown here, multiple shocks can be produced as individual parts of the frayed tip are accelerated during the snap.